gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

 As shown in the figure above, the suggested Lucata workflow combines 1) x86 functionality testing, 2) simulation of code on a VM, 3) execution on a single node of the Pathfinder system, and 4) execution on multiple nodes and chassis.

-1. Compile your code on rg-emud-dev using <memoryweb.h>  and emu-cc.sh to target x86 execution.
+1. Compile your code on rg-emu-dev using <memoryweb.h>  and emu-cc.sh to target x86 execution.
 This will run the Cilk code and emulate any data allocations specified by the Lucata APIs.
 2. Simulate code on rg-emu-dev.
 Do debugging and initial verification here but note that simulation is slow!
 If you need to use a machine with more memory you can use hawksbill.crnch.gatech.edu
 3. Profile your code with the simulator for small input sets.
 4. Make a reservation on the Google Calendar for the Pathfinder to run jobs.
 We also use our Slack channel to reserve time on the Pathfinder